 There will be full disability access at the temporary surgery.
 All the clinical rooms are on ground floor level.

 - Can I come in to book an appointment?

 With our ongoing infection control measures we would advise using the online askmyGP service or by phoning reception on 01353 663434 to arrange an appointment.

 - I have to come by public transport.
 How do I get there?

 Bus no 9 from Ely town centre.
-Buses leave regularly from Market Street going to the hospital site.
+Buses leave regularly on Mondays-Fridays from Market Street going to the hospital site.